 Our best hope for finding treatments and cures is clinical trials.
 For research studies to be effective, a large amount of data from a large pool of participants is essential.
 We urge patients to join the fight and engage in clinical trials to help make a difference for future generations.

 Stay up-to-date on the latest news and updates on clinical trials.
-Visit the Clinical Trials database.
+Visit the UMDF Clinical Trials page.

 Annual UMDF Grant Prize Winners